In my opinion, rehmannia is one of the most useful herbs in the Western herbal dispensary.

 Other animal studies suggesting HPA or HPG axis modulation in conditions traditionally classified as "yin deficiency" includes diabetes, immunosuppression , and bone catabolism .

-Online sources have suggested an inhibition of cortisone metabolism in the liver as a mechanism of action, however, no peer reviewed research has been found to back up this claim.
+Online sources have suggested inhibition of cortisone metabolism in the liver as a mechanism of action.
+However, no peer-reviewed research has been found to back up this claim.

 Rehmannia contains around 31 different iridoid glycosides (including aucubin, catalpol, ajugol, rehmanniosides A-D, jioglutosides, and rehmaglutins A-D), as well as other glycosides such as phenethyl alcohol glycosides (jionosides) ionine glycosides, and terpenoid glycosides, as well as polysaccharides, [1-4, 7-10].

 Rehmannia is useful for conditions involving the HPA and HPG axis.

 This herb has a strong modulating activity on this system, useful for supporting a variety of endocrine-related conditions like hypothyroidism, diabetes, GAS, and adrenal fatigue.
 It's also useful for dementia and Alzheimer's disease through the same effect profile.
 Its effects on the HPG axis make it useful for low libido, poor fertility, menstrual irregularities, and erectile dysfunction.

 It's also useful as an antinflammatory and immunomodulator.